Arsenal's Sead Kolasinac and Mesut Özil fend off carjacking | The China Post

 No arrests have been made.

-In a statement, an Arsenal spokesperson said the team had “been in contact with both players” and said “they are fine.”
+In a statement, an Arsenal spokesperson said the club had “been in contact with both players” and that “they are fine.”

+Kolasinac on Friday posted a photo of himself and Özil laughing, captioning it “Think we’re fine,” and also making use of the clenched-fist emoji — a personal favorite used in most posts issued by the defender, who also has a strikingly combative playing style on pitch.

+Broadcaster and celebrity Piers Morgan, an Arsenal fan, responded to the incident by saying that “I would make Kolasinac captain of Arsenal with immediate effect.”

 In a similar 2016 incident, a striker at fellow London club West Ham, Andy Carroll, was threatened at gun point on his way home from training.